WHAT TO DO AFTER AN AUTO ACCIDENT

 Consult a doctor if you are experiencing pain or other symptoms.
 Your medical needs and the needs of your family or passengers are the highest priority and any pain or discomfort should not be ignored.
 It may be OK to wait a day or two if your pain is minor and may go away on its own, but if you are still experiencing pain after a couple days, or the pain is getting worse, don’t delay treatment.
 Your auto insurance will pay for the medical treatment.
 See WHAT ARE NO-FAULT BENEFITS.

 Contact our office before calling your insurance company.
-We will explain your rights, offer you advice on what information to provide your insurance company, and how to obtain compensation for any damage to your vehicle.
+A car accident lawyer will explain your rights, offer you advice on what information to provide your insurance company, and how to obtain compensation for any damage to your vehicle.
 Your conversation with us will be confidential regardless of whether you ultimately have a case we can handle for you.

 Notify your automobile insurance company of the accident.
 You should report the accident even if it was not serious or it was not your fault.
 If you do not report your car accident, the insurance company may later deny coverage.
 Do NOT provide your insurance company (or the other driver’s insurance company) with a recorded or written statement until you have the chance to consult with an attorney.

 If you are an auto accident, please call us as soon as possible.
-We are Minnesota personal injury lawyers and our attorneys have more than 25 years’ experience successfully handling hundreds of cases.
-An experienced car accident attorney will provide you with a free consultation and fully explain your rights to you after a car accident.
+We are Minnesota personal injury lawyers and our attorneys have more than 25 years’ experience successfully handling hundreds of car crash cases.
+An experienced car accident attorney will provide you with a free consultation and fully explain your rights to you after an auto accident.
 The primary focus of our lawyers is to make sure you get all the compensation you are entitled to.